No more silo mentality in an ivory tower. The university needs to share its knowledge with the community.

 Start or finish your degree programme at Aarhus University.

 Find your way around Aarhus University’s locations in Aarhus.
 Search by building numbers or addresses and see where the different units are located.

-Filter by selecting one of the following keywords...
+Filter by selecting one or more of the following keywords...

 Computer-supported cooperative work, Design and Systems Development, Gender and technology, Globalisation, technology, IT in the health service, Innovation and IT, Organisational changes and IT, Pervasive Computing, Pervasive healthcare, Philosophy and history of technology, Research method (fieldwork, qualitative and ethnographic methods), Sociotechnical perspectives on work, management and technology, Working practise and the use of IT